 Tip: Hotel guests use the VIP entrance into Oxford Social Club

 Pendry San Diego happens to sit right along the edge of two of San Diego’s most popular urban neighborhoods – the Gaslamp Quarter and East Village.
 The hotel is a less than 10-minute short drive from San Diego International Airport.

 Though firmly planted in the Gaslamp Quarter, the hotel is across the street on the Sixth Avenue side from revitalized East Village.
 Both neighborhoods are worthy of exploration.

-Every city has that one enviable neighborhood that travelers flock to when they visit, and in San Diego, it’s the historic Gaslamp Quarter.
+Every city has that one enviable neighborhood that travelers flock to when they visit, and in San Diego, it’s the historic Gaslamp Quarter (also called the Gaslamp District).
 This buzzy neighborhood stretching from West Broadway to Harbor Drive is downtown’s gastronomic and entertainment epicenter.
 It’s an eclectic mix of symphony halls, theaters, museums, art galleries, boutique shops, rooftop bars, diverse eateries, and live music venues.

 Victorian architecture dominates the Gaslamp Quarter’s cityscape with 94 Victorian-era buildings in the neighborhood’s 16 blocks.
 The 90-minute San Diego Gaslamp Quarter Walking Tour is an excellent way to learn about the architecture and history of the area, plus get the inside scoop on local hot spots to explore on your own.